Hosting Guests for a Century

 Toward the end of the 19th century, miles above the village of Crawford, two ranches were staked out.
 In 1928, the Ferrier family, including newlyweds Grant and Mamie, bought and combined the two ranches into what was called the Bar X Bar.
 During the late 1930s, the Ferriers built cabins and started to take in paying guests – “Dudes from back East” and San Francisco – and ran a successful dude ranch well into the 1960s.

-Today’s stewards of the Smith Fork Ranch aim to share it as your home away from home and wish you the stay of a lifetime in your own National Forest playground.
+Today’s stewards of the Smith Fork Ranch, the Schreier family (grandchildren of Colorado’s RRR ranchers), aim to share it as your home away from home and wish you the stay of a lifetime in your own National Forest playground.
 Welcome!